 Non-tidal wetland: A non-tidal wetland is a wetland that is not subject to the ebb and flow of tidal waters.
-Nontidal wetlands contiguous to tidal waters are located landward of the high tide line (i.e., spring high tide line).
+Non-National Register criteria (36 CFR part 60). tidal wetlands contiguous to tidal waters are located landward of the high tide line (i.e., spring high tide line).